stemey/gform-app/README.md

 **mongomat**

-An admin ui for mongodb: [More](http://github.com/stemey/mongomat).
+An admin ui for mongodb: [More](http://github.com/stemey/mongomat) This is an example of the dynamic resources approach.
+Stores and schemas can be created and modified at runtime.

+**mongoose admin example**

+An example of how to create an admin ui for [mongoose](http://mongoosejs.com/): [More](http://github.com/stemey/mongoose-administration-example).
+This is an example of the static resources approach.
+All stores and schemas are defined externally and do not change.

 examples
 ---------

-Following examples store data in the browser:
+The following examples use localstorage to persist data.
+Check them out in the browser

 **static**

-A simple example a single store with a single static schema
+A simple example a single store with a single static schema:

 **cms4apps**

+A cms that uses handlebars for rendering.

 An example of a single store with its documents forming a tree structure.
 Documents are individually associated to schemas by a discriminator property.
 Each schema has a template.
 The gui provides a tree view, a preview and a details editor.